LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 ### Hints

 * Only **Chat Post Survey E-mail Transcript** event is supported for this integration.
-* Functions platform won't send the email.
+* Functions platform won't send out any email.
 The chat server will take care of sending out emails.
+* Any old logic/rules related to this event outside the Functions will be replaced by the function once it is deployed.
+Be sure to implement the completed logic to avoid unexpected behaviors.
-* If there is any error during an invocation, the email wont be sent (there is no retry mechanism in the chat server for this integration).
+* If there is any error during an invocation, the email won't be sent, there is no retry mechanism in the chat server for this integration.